 Within a couple of weeks, the physical and psychological symptoms of heroin withdrawal begin to subside.
-While newly recovering addicts start to feel better and undergoing drug treatment, they are not out of the woods.
+While newly recovering addicts start to feel better and undergo drug treatment, they are not out of the woods.
 Over time, withdrawal symptoms can return.
 This is commonly known as post-acute withdrawal syndrome (PAWS).

 PAWS is seen as the second phase of withdrawal.
 Whereas the first stage of heroin withdrawal is marked by physical withdrawal symptoms, the symptoms of post-acute withdrawal syndrome are marked by emotional and physiological withdrawal symptoms.
 Heroin withdrawal symptoms experienced in the post-acute stage can last for weeks and even months.

 Common symptoms seen with PAWS include anxiety, emotional outbursts or lack of emotion, low energy, and difficulty dealing with stress.
-Additionally, newly recovering addicts can experience dizziness, sleep disruption, balance and coordination problems and memory problems among other symptoms.
-Because of the length of time, these symptoms can persist, it can cause great stress for both the recovering addict, their family and their loved ones.
+Additionally, newly recovering addicts can experience dizziness, sleep disruption, balance and coordination problems, and memory problems among other symptoms.
+Because of the length of time, these symptoms can persist, it can cause great stress for both the recovering addict, their family, and their loved ones.

 The Importance of Professional Drug Treatment